 Other beverage reused bottles

-I shop a lot at Aldi and they sell a sparkling lemonade there.
+I shop a lot at Aldi and they sell a sparkling lemonade in food-grade glass flip-top bottles.
 If I need to buy sparkling juice for something, I try to buy it there so that I can make use of the bottle when I’m done.
 It costs the same as other sparkling juices, but gives me the benefit of another kombucha bottle!
-These are large and they don’t store well in the fridge but they get the job done!

-sparkling lemonade in swing top jars
+sparkling lemonade in swing-top bottles

 Some people don’t love this because they want all their bottles to be cute and match.
 I don’t care about that stuff, so I’m all in with reusing swing top bottles!